wiseman-timelord/DownLord/README.md

 ...but...
 - there is no new entry in the Json until the download has finished.
 - it says `size 0`, so clearly its not gaining the correct filesize from the server.
+3. Main Menu needs a `Refresh = R` option on main menu, where it will search for changes in the presence of files and json items.

 ### File Structure
 - Packaged files